OPN

 4. What did you give up for Lent, if anything?
 What should you have given up?
 You don’t have to be religious to abstain from excess.
 Write about the pros and cons of the temporary loss.

-5. Write an “ode” to an Easter Lilly.
+5. Write an “ode” to a spring flower.

 6. Write an abecedarium.
 Twenty-four lines each beginning with a letter of the alphabet—in order.